MicrosoftDocs/defender-docs/exposure-management/exposure-insights-overview.md

 For more information, see [Microsoft secure score](/microsoft-365/security/defender/microsoft-secure-score.md).

-Microsoft Security Exposure Management provides metrics through [initiatives](#initiatives) that help you identify exposure and potential posture improvements attached to business context and various security objectives in your organization.
+Microsoft Security Exposure Management provides metrics through [initiatives](#initiatives) that help you identify exposure and potential posture improvements attached to business context and various security aims in your organization.

 - Security Exposure Management initiative scores use secure score as one of its sources for initiative scores.
 - Secure score has "recommended actions" for a [number of products](/microsoft-365/security/defender/microsoft-secure-score.md#products-included-in-secure-score).